fielding/dotfiles/README.md

 - [ ] Rework implementation/installation at new workstation; current .gitignore
 with the git repo existing in ~ is pretty bogus
+- [ ] where the hell should I put .colors/fielding?
+XResources?
+- [ ] check in to submodules for tmux/vim/whatev plugins
+- [ ] write up on using GNU Stow and what each stow package is for, etc
 - [ ] find a suitable vim binding for Goyo and Goyo!
 - [ ] check in to vim-hackernews and adding additional color highlighting to comments pages.
 A small dab of color could go a long way